oblaser/rpihal/readme.md

 # raspihal

 A Raspberry Pi Hardware Abstraction Layer for C/C++ projects.
+It includes an [emulator](./emulator.md).

 The system tests can also be considered as examples :wink: